rfrost-xyz/rfrost-xyz-website/content/about.md

 date-from="Feb 2018"
 date-to="May 2019" >}}

-* Award winning architecture and urban design studio with a team of around 70 staff.
 * Involved in multiple large scale townscape developments for very high profile clients throughout London, and abroad.
 * Created numerous project fly-throughs, walk-throughs and still shots.
 Produced in Max, V-Ray, Arnold, composited in Nuke.
 * Spearheaded use of 32 bit shader reconstruction in Nuke, Substance, Cryptomatte, Forest Pack.